Zabaniyah: Cultural interpretation

-Al-Mubarrad suggested, zabāniya could derive from the idea of movement and the Zabaniyah are those who "push somebody [back]".
-Quran exegete Qatada ibn Di'ama states that the term is used for policemen.
-Although it is true that the term is sometimes associated with earthly state's agents, this is a post-Quranic development.
-According to founder of PERSIS, Ahmad Hassan, in his exegesis work Tafsir al-Furqan, he interpret Zabaniyah etymologically as "mighty soldiers of Allah".
+However, Ibn Kathir has his commentary quoting Quran Al-Muddaththir, that the guardians of hells are only from angel race, none other.
+Christian Lange also argued, since none of the older codices of the Quran (Mus'haf) contain variants of this term, it is unlikely it has been changed over time.
+Although Lange also suggested the word Zabaniyah may have been derived from the syriac shabbāyā.
+Ephrem used this term for angels who conduct the souls after death.

 As for the number nineteen, independent researcher Gürdal Aksoy suspects it refers to the sum of the seven planets and twelve signs of the zodiac, as found in Mandaen literature, which, while suggestive, is ultimately inconclusive.
 Scholars such as Richard Bell has found the evidence adduced for this apparent association to lack direct correspondence.
 In a similar vein, Angelika Neuwirth sees the Qur'an's reference to nineteen as an "ostentatiously enigmatic element", whereas Alan Jones suggests that "initially the meaning of 'nineteen' would have been vague."

-In Islamic traditions

-Exegetical

-Tabari records that ibn Abbas stated that the zabaniya are the punishers in hell.
-According to Hasan al-Basri, they are God's minions on Judgment Day, driving the sinners into hell with "iron hooks".
-Mujahid ibn Jabr defended the idea that zabaniya are angels against contrary assertions.